alsonick/notnick.io/posts/note/jeremys-it-lab-ccna-notes.md

 | /30           | 16384             | 2               |
 | /31           | 32768             | 0 (2)           |
 | /32           | 65536             | 0 (1)           |

+---

+### Day 15 (Part 3 - Subnetting)

+#### Variable-Length Subnet Masks

+- VLSM (Variable-Length Subnet Masks) is the process of creating subnets of different sizes, to make your use of network addresses more efficient.
+- It's more complicated than [FLSM](https://ipcisco.com/lesson/vlsm-subnetting/).

+---

+#### VLSM - Steps

+1. Assign the largest subnet at the start of the address space.
+2. Assign the second-largest subnet after it.
+3. Repeat the process until all subnets have been assigned.

+---

+### Day 16 (Part 1)

 <div data-embed="scrollup"></div>